-We distribute our products to individuals and worksites using inperson and virtual platforms, primarily through exclusive agency and direct-to-consumer marketing channels.
-Our agency force is a widely varied group of individuals that reflects the diverse demographics of the markets we serve.
-In an ever-changing job market, we offer opportunities for individuals to sell our products which help provide a path to financial independence, allow agents the freedom to advance up the career ladder at their pace, and promote agency leadership development.
-Additionally, the recent expansion of virtual selling methods allows independent agents the flexibility to conduct business from home and set their own schedules.
+Our products are distributed to individuals and worksites through in-person and virtual platforms, primarily by way of exclusive agency and direct-to-consumer marketing channels.
+Our agency force is a widely-varied group of individuals that reflects the diverse demographics of the markets we serve.
+In an ever-changing job market, we offer sales opportunities that help provide agents a path to financial independence, allow agents the freedom to advance up the career ladder at their own pace, and promote agency leadership development.
+Additionally, the recent expansion of virtual selling methods allows independent agents the flexibility and convenience to conduct business on the move.